 3. Use the flat iron right after cleaning your hair

-Moisturizing and conditioning your hair are just the initial steps to taking care of your hair and prepare it for the flat iron.
-However, after following these practices and repairing our hair, it is recommended to flat iron your hair immediately after taking a bath.
+Moisturizing and conditioning your hair are just the initial steps to taking care of your hair and preparing it for the flat iron.
+However, after following these practices and repairing your hair, it is recommended to flat iron your hair immediately after taking a bath.

 You should do conditioning sessions, which are step #2 or deep conditioning and take the flat iron after a shampoo session.
 So, if you are taking care of your hair and you actually wash your hair today, then today is the perfect day to learn how to use a flat iron on black hair without further damage.

 Remember that using a flat iron with hair full of products and dirt are the foundation for damaged hair.